hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 * region-b.geo-1 - US East

-Each instance or region is a distinct storage entity.
+Each region is a distinct storage entity.
 Each contains its own set of containers and objects -- there is no shared data between the regions.

-In each instance/region, HP Cloud Object Storage has servers physically located in multiple availability zones.
+In each region, HP Cloud Object Storage has servers physically located in multiple availability zones.
 It also automatically keeps multiple copies of data in multiple availability zones.
-The system transparently manages this for you -- you have a single endpoint through which you access HP Cloud Object Storage services for an instance/region.
+The system transparently manages this for you -- you have a single endpoint through which you access HP Cloud Object Storage services for a region.

 ### 3.3 Service Catalog ### {#service_catalog}